pydata/xarray/xarray/datatree_/docs/source/hierarchical-data.rst

 We can subset our tree to select only nodes of interest in various ways.

+Similarly to on a real filesystem, matching nodes by common patterns in their paths is often useful.
+We can use :py:meth:`DataTree.match` for this:

+.. ipython:: python

+    dt = DataTree.from_dict(
+        {
+            "/a/A": None,
+            "/a/B": None,
+            "/b/A": None,
+            "/b/B": None,
+        }
+    )
+    result = dt.match("*/B")

+We can also subset trees by the contents of the nodes.
-The :py:meth:`DataTree.filter` method can be used to retain only the nodes of a tree that meet a certain condition.
+:py:meth:`DataTree.filter` retains only the nodes of a tree that meet a certain condition.
 For example, we could recreate the Simpson's family tree with the ages of each individual, then filter for only the adults:
 First lets recreate the tree but with an `age` data variable in every node: